 Step 3: Draft a whitepaper

-The start of many cryptocurrencies is a whitepaper detailing the tokenomics, purpose, and business model for the token, among other details.
-The paper, in theory, provides all the essential information that investors need to make a decision about the coin.
+The paper, in theory, provides all the essential information that investors need to decide on the coin.

 Step 4: Smart contracts

-One of the final stages of creating an ICO is the creation of a smart contract.
-While the most common is ERC-20, the industry standard, there are other options.
 Additionally, if you don’t know how to create a smart contract, OpenZeppelin provides a tool (and template) for creating one, which requires minimal information from your side.
-Once this is complete, examine it thoroughly and launch it.
+Once this is complete, examine it thoroughly and deploy it.

 Step 5: Picking a sales model for your coin

 The next step is to pick a sales model, of which there are several.
 Which one you choose may depend on several factors, including the location of your headquarters (as different countries have different rules about ICOs).
+There are eight different token sales models that you may use for an ICO.

-1. Supply at fixed rate (Uncapped)
+1. Supply at a fixed rate (uncapped)

 This model means that a token would go on sale for a fixed price, allowing early adopters to buy an initial number of tokens without the market fluctuations usually associated with the cryptocurrency market.
-This, in contrast, will only remain at a set price for a certain period of time, after which buyers of the token would purchase it at the market rate.
+This, in contrast, will only remain at a set price for a certain period of time, after which buyers of the token will purchase it at the market rate.

 2. Soft cap

-In a soft cap sales model, the creator of the token determines the minimum fundraising amount of the ICO, setting the price accordingly.
-As such, it requires the selling of a certain number of tokens for a set amount, after which the ICO will continue until the set end date and time.
-This raises the possibility of the fundraising being successful.
+As such, this model requires you to sell a certain number of tokens for a set amount, after which the ICO will continue until the set end date and time.
+This increases the possibility of successful fundraising.

 3. Hard cap

-Contrary to the soft cap, hard cap means that the token creator sets the maximum amount of capital needed.
+Contrary to a soft cap, a hard cap means that the token creator sets the maximum amount of capital needed.
 The ICO ends at this cap or at the end of the ICO period, whichever comes first.
 This may mean that potential investors miss the opportunity to invest in the ICO, leaving some unlikely to consider investing later on.

 4. Hidden cap

-When using hidden cap, investors will not know the amount of capital allocated until the time of the ICO.
+When using a hidden cap, investors will not know the amount of capital allocated until the time of the ICO.
 Equally, they will not know other goals until the ICO goes live.
 This may be useful if the ICO is subject to a lot of speculation, as this would keep key details under wraps until the public needs to know.

 5. Dutch auction